aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 The silhouette method is somewhat different.
 Like the elbow method, it also picks up a range of k values and draws the silhouette graph.
 It calculates the silhouette coefficient of every point.

-A higher Silhouette Coefficient score relates to a model with better defined clusters.
+A higher Silhouette Coefficient score relates to a model with better-defined clusters.

-For eg. in the 1st graph, you can see that cyan has a higher silhouette coefficient score.
-It is also the most segregated (better defined) than the other two clusters black and yellow.
+For example, in the 1st graph, you can see that cyan has a higher silhouette coefficient score.
+It is also the most segregated (better defined) than the other clusters, black and yellow.